 2. Within two weeks of receiving any comments, the secretariat should transmit the comments to the Committee and the other Parties involved, unless the Party providing the comments requested otherwise, in which case those comments should be forwarded only to the Committee.

 3. At its meeting following the deadline for comments, the Committee should review and finalize the draft findings and recommendations taking into account the comments received.
-The findings and recommendations should be prepared as an addendum to the report of the meeting (i.e. as an official document), and transmitted to the Parties involved and to the Meeting of the Parties.
+The findings and recommendations should be prepared as an addendum to the report of the meeting or issued as a separate document (i.e. as an official document), and transmitted to the Parties involved and to the Meeting of the Parties.

+4. If, after the transmission of findings and recommendations to the Meeting of the Parties in accordance with rule 13, paragraph 3, substantial information that could have an influence on the findings and recommendations becomes available to the Committee, it may communicate additional information to the Meeting of the Parties and reflect any changes in the corresponding decision on compliance.

 Rule 14

 Pending consideration by the Meeting of the Parties, with a view to addressing compliance issues without delay, the Committee might: